iankoex/swift-esp32c6-examples/05_wifi_scan/README.md

-# ESP32-C6 Temperature Reading Demo with Swift
+# ESP32-C6 Wi-Fi Scanning Demo with Swift

-This example demonstrates how to read temperature data from the ESP32-C6's built-in temperature sensor using Swift code that bridges to the ESP-IDF SDK's C APIs.
+This example demonstrates how to scan for nearby Wi-Fi access points on the ESP32-C6 using Swift code that bridges to the ESP-IDF SDK's C APIs.
 This example is specifically made for the RISC-V MCUs from ESP32 (the Xtensa MCUs are not currently supported by Swift).

 ## Requirements